Short Answer: It depends. If you want to divorce your spouse, you probably have many things on your mind.

 Contested or Uncontested Case

-What Factors Can Affect the Timeline of My Divorce?
+What Factors Can Affect the Texas Divorce Timeline?

 Contact The Larson Law Office with Your Questions